Skip to content

 5. Finalization

-• Initializes database (demo template only)
+• Initializes database schema and fixtures (demo template only)

 Template Choices